fordham-css/TryPy/Tutorials/README.md

 ## Contents

 ### hello.cpp
-Relish in wonder at the temple of Object Oriented Programming syntax from last decade and recall how finicky a muse it was
+*Relish in wonder at the temple of Object Oriented Programming syntax from last decade and recall how finicky a muse it was*

 ### hello.py
-Marvel in the simplicity and elegance of the language spoken by Python
+*Marvel in the simplicity and elegance of the language spoken by Python*

 ### jeeves.py
-Get an overview of how Python is run, how variables are defined & used, and how to set up conditional statements in your code

-    **A robot butler to suggest an outfit based on the weather you provide it**
+Get an overview of how Python is run, how variables are defined & used, and how to set up conditional statements in your code by building a robot butler to suggest an outfit based on the weather information you provide it.

 - Variables
 - Conditionals

 ### binary.py
 Learn the Python equilivant of the array: a list.
-Use loops to iterate over the list and perform computations using stored values

-    **Convert a binary string stored in a list into a decimal value**
+Use loops to iterate over the list and perform computations using stored values by constructing a program to convert a Binary string to a decimal value

 - Loops
 - Lists